XRPLF/xrpl-dev-portal/gatewayd.md

 __`POST /v1/withdrawals/{:id}/clear`__

 A pending withdrawal record indicates to the gateway operator that a user wishes to withdraw a given asset.
 Once the operator processes the withdrawal by sending the asset to the user, mark the withdrawal as "cleared" by calling this method.

+Request Body:

+<span class='draft-comment'>example needed</span>

 Response Body: